ston-fi/jvp-core/doc/architecture.md

 # Vote status contract

-Verifies that a user is allowed to cast their vote and forwards a message back to `Vote storage` to add their vote to the rep
+Verifies that a vote participant is allowed to cast their vote and forwards a message back to `Vote storage` to add their vote to the total count of "positive" and "negative" votes.

 ## Storage

-- Jetton address
+- vote address (Jetton address)
-- user address
+- voter address
 - `Vote Storage` address
-- user's "trusted" vote status (0 or 1)
+- voter's "positive" vote status (0 or 1)
-- user's "untrusted" vote status (0 or 1)
+- voter's "negative" vote status (0 or 1)

 ## Off-chain getters

 ### `get_vote_status_data`

 Returns data from storage:
-- Jetton address
+- vote address (Jetton address)
-- user address
+- voter address
 - `Vote Storage` address
-- "trusted" vote
+- "positive" vote
-- "untrusted" vote
+- "negative" vote

 ## Internal messages